markstringer-dti/markstringer-dti.github.io/dti.md

 Why is it dangerous?
 Because being in second circle is revealing and the more people know about you, the more likely it is that they can use what they know to harm you.

 Why is it exhausting?
-Because when you're in a genuine give and take dialogue you have to think.
-Or you must put a lot of effort into not thinking.
+Because, when you're in a genuine give and take dialogue, you have to think.
 You can do first circle in several different ways.
 You can simply be quiet and not listen to what others are saying to you.
 You can listen to what others say, but not engage with it.
 You can even just accept whatever others say and cease to have any opinions yourself.
 None of these options involve anywhere near as much effort as engaging.

 Engaging means asking questions, not only of the people that you're talking to, but of yourself.
-Am I right?
+Questions like, am I right?
 Am I seeing this straight?
 Are my intuitions valid in this situation?

-[To here]
+What can we do about these issues that seem to make this project impossible?
+What can we do with the contradictory behaviour from the client?
+How can we deal with their insistence that progress on the project needs to be faster whilst at the same time they are refusing to help us remove the brick without straw problems?

 This is the point where I really wish that I had a strong, clear list of actions that I could recommend.
 To make sure that you always stay in second circle with your client.

 But I don't think I have that list.
 For now, I'm going to brainstorm a list.